 A small number of respondents, 27 students (nearly 5% of the 600 student comments provided by about 7% of the 8,800 total respondents), provided negative comments with regard to access codes in their student survey feedback.
 Most students indicated that required access codes drove up the cost of materials for those classes that required them (into the \$90 to \$120 range), and students reported they shouldn't have to pay to complete homework assignments for a course.
-Conversely, Task Force members heard from publishers and two Illinois college/university instructors (one Task Force member and the other one was a professor invited to join the meeting by publisher Task Force members) that the online tools and resources provided through access codes have been helpful for both students and instructors.
-According to both instructors, access codes allow for a more customized course experience, ensuring students are engaging and understanding the content, and in some cases have resulted in increased academic success.
+Conversely, Task Force members heard from publishers and two Illinois college/university instructors (one Task Force member and the other one was a professor invited to join the meeting by publisher Task Force members) that the online tools and resources provided through access codes allow for a more customized course experience, ensuring students are engaging and understanding the content, and in some cases have resulted in increased academic success.